pyca/cryptography/docs/security.rst

-In general, if you're unsure, we request that you to default to treating things as security issues and handling them sensitively, the worst thing that can happen is that we'll ask you to file a bug issue.
+In general, if you're unsure, we request that you to default to treating things as security issues and handling them sensitively, the worst thing that can happen is that we'll ask you to file a public issue.

 Reporting a security issue
 --------------------------